 Conall couldn’t understand what his father was thinking.
 “That boat hasn’t been in the water in a while.
 How can you escape if the McKanzels arrive in a Knarr or something more substantial? “

 “I’m counting that they will,” said the Captain.
 “Jeera plans to ram whatever ship I’m commandeering.
 The skiff makes sure he does.”

 He turned to Josah.
 “I need you to take command of the Molly Red, with Ruddie at the helm.
 Anchor northeast of the Strait.
 Wait until you see the McKanzel ship approaching me.
 I’ll distract them as long as I can.”

 The Captain smiled.
 “I’m counting on your recklessness.
 Assess the moment and decide how to beat Jeera and his brothers.
 That’s something you know how to do well.”

 Josah couldn’t see into the channel, as the Molly Red needed to remain out of sight.
-But the wind blowing to the west gave him hope their ship could catch the McKanzels by surprise.
+But the wind blowing to the west gave him hope that their ship could catch the McKanzels by surprise.

 Conall turned to Josah.
 “They’re late, as usual.”

 Josah exhaled a few times, releasing some of the pressure he felt.
 “My plan has to work or else.”

 “This is going to work, Josah.
 Four crew stand at the ready, with a grappling hook at the end of a spear.
 We’ve tethered ropes at the other end to beams and quarter-rails.
 When the time comes, three others will climb to the crosstrees.
 They already secured their spear hooks to the mainmast.
 Then, the four ropes we’ll use to breach the McKanzel ship are ready.
 We tied them to the topsail yardarm.”